Tennis-Djokovic's move to form new players association meets resistance | Sports-Games

 Novak Djokovic has announced his resignation as head of the ATP's Player Council and intends to form a new breakaway body to represent athletes -- but his plans have immediately met with stiff resistance from within tennis.
 World number one Djokovic, Canadian Vasek Pospisil and top-ranked American John Isner all resigned from the council after they were formally requested to step down by other members, a source told Reuters on Saturday.

-Roger Federer and Rafa Nadal, who make up the 'Big Three' of men's tennis along with Djokovic, are also part of the council but are not in New York as they have opted out of playing in this year's U.S. Open.
+Roger Federer and Rafa Nadal, who make up the 'Big Three' of men's tennis along with Djokovic, are also part of the council but have opted out of playing this year's U.S. Open.
 Nadal echoed the ATP's thoughts.

 "The world is living a difficult and complicated situation.
 I personally believe these are times to be calm and work all of us together in the same direction," he said on Twitter.
-"It is time for unity, not for separation.
-These are moments where big things can be achieved as long as the world of tennis is united.
-We all, players, tournaments and governing bodies have to work together.
-We have a bigger problem and separation and disunion is definitely not the solution."
+"It is time for unity, not for separation."

 Federer, the most successful men's player with 20 Grand Slam singles titles, agreed with Nadal.
 "These are uncertain and challenging times, but I believe it's critical for us to stand united as players, and as a sport, to pave the best way forward," said the 39-year-old, who is recovering from double knee surgeries.